On the Proof of Chiral Symmetry Breaking from Anomaly Matching in QCD-like Theories: Equivalent Tensors

-As explained in Sec.~\ref{sec:spectrum}, one way to construct equivalent traceless tensors of $\tau(N_f)$ is to let their YTs differ by the presence of one or more sets of $N_f$ fully antisymmetrized indices (flavor singlets).
+In particular, we will prove that this is a necessary and sufficient condition for the absence of equivalent tensors, hence defining the largest set of non-equivalent tensors.
+As explained in Sec.~\ref{sec:spectrum}, one way to construct equivalent traceless tensors of ${\cal T}[N_f]$ is to let their YTs differ by the presence of one or more sets of $N_f$ fully antisymmetrized indices (flavor singlets).
 In this case, the CYTs also differ by columns with $N_f$ boxes.
-Clearly, for $n+\bar n < N_f$, as required by Eq.~(\ref{eq:equivtensors}), no such tensors can arise.
-This condition also ensures that no equivalent traceless tensors arise after decomposition which transform under the same representation of ${\cal G}_{1}$ and whose YT differ only by flavor singlets.
+Clearly, for $n+\bar n < N_f$ no such tensors can arise.
+This condition also ensures that no equivalent traceless tensors arise after decomposition which transform under the same representation of ${\cal G}[N_f,1]$ and whose YT differ only by flavor singlets.

 We thus consider the less trivial case where the equivalence arises by combining the YT of upper and lower indices.
 For simplicity, we will focus on tensors with only left or right indices, the generalization to tensors with both kinds of indices is straightforward.
 Let